-There is no minimum contribution requirement for the down payment programs in the City of Largo and the City of Clearwater.
-Those two programs will accept the same contribution amount as the Lender, and it can come from any source that is acceptable to the Lender (i.e. from Assistance, from a gift, etc) If the Lender is not requiring the Borrower to contribute any funds, that is acceptable to Largo and Clearwater.
-However, the City of St Petersburg requires that 1% of the sales price come from the Borrowers own funds (i.e. NOT from Assistance, a gift, etc).
+There is no minimum contribution requirement for the down payment programs in the City of Largo.
+City of Largo’s program will accept the same contribution amount as the Lender, and it can come from any source that is acceptable to the Lender (i.e. from Assistance, from a gift, etc) If the Lender is not requiring the Borrower to contribute any funds, that is acceptable to Largo However, the City of Clearwater requires that 1% of the sales price come from the Borrowers own funds (i.e. NOT from Assistance, a gift, etc).

 To verify the tax code/jurisdiction of a property, call the Property Appraiser’s Office at (727) 464-3207 or visit their website at: http://www.pcpao.org/.